rikvanloenhout/go-swaylock-ecb/README.md

 # go-swaylock-ecb
-AES-ECB encrypted screenshots for all outputs as a background for swaylock.
+AES-128 ECB mode encrypted screenshots for all outputs as a background for swaylock.

 When executed, the program will take screenshots using `grim`, encrypt them AES-128 in ECB mode and run `swaylock` with the encrypted screenshots as wallpapers for each output.